NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

     * GENIE Targeted Sequencing files.
     * FM-AD Targeted Sequencing files.
         * The primary-site-level FM-AD MAF files have been replaced with aliquot-level MAF files.
 1. All WXS files for TCGA have been replaced with new versions.
-Alignments will contain QC metrics and variants were produced using the same pipelines as newer projects.
+Alignments will contain QC metrics and variants were produced using the same pipelines as all other GDC projects.
 1. TCGA RNA-Seq has been changed to contain three alignments (genomic, transcriptome, and chimeric), STAR-counts files, and transcript fusion files for each aliquot.
 1. The project-level MAFs in TCGA and FM-AD have been replaced with aliquot-level MAFs.
 1. All mutations and genes in the Exploration page have been replaced with mutations and genes generated with GENCODE v36.